OpenWork-NZ/mdwg/docs/_defs/MetadataLinkage.md

 - **[MetadataIdentifier -](./MetadataIdentifier)** is the preferred element to be used to provide linkage to the metadata record.
 - **[alternativeMetadataReference](http://geos.whu.edu.cn/ont/iso19115/metadata.html#d4e52) -** *(class - CI_Citation)*[0..\*] *Page 37 - ISO 19115.1:2015* - reference to alternative metadata, e.g Dublin Core, FGDC, or metadata in a non-ISO standard for the same resource
 - **[class - CI_OnlineResource -](./class-CI_OnlineResource)** provides a standardised way of collecting links to online resources

+### Outstanding Issues

+> **Point of Truth Issue:**
+The use of a standardised term for "point of truth" has been suggested.
+While this could be applied to the `discription` element it could be placed elsewhere such as an expanded *CI_OnlineFunctionCode* codelist

 ## Crosswalk considerations